Kin Ting Li

 Pockets of Want and Need

-21 November 2024—11 January 2025
+21 November 2024—15 February 2025 (extended)

 South Parade is pleased to present Pockets of Want and Need, Hong Kong born, London-based artist Kin Ting Li’s second solo exhibition at the gallery.